freedomofpress/securedrop/docs/yubikey_setup.rst

 ===========================================

-This is a quick and dirty guide to using YubiKey for two-factor authentication on the Journalist Interface.
+This is a quick and dirty guide to using YubiKey for two-factor authentication in the Journalist Interface.

 Download the YubiKey personalization tool
 -----------------------------------------